 When figuring out how to create a wedding website, you may think that you need to have all of your wedding info and details set in stone in order to get started.
 Not true.
 All you really need to know to make a wedding website is your wedding date and the location.
 Create a save-the-date page where you welcome your guests to your website, share the basic information on your wedding, and let everyone know that more details are coming soon.

 As you start to solidify more details about your wedding, use a wedding website builder to add more information to your site.
-The most important details are the wedding date, time, and location, but you’ll also want to add travel information, hotel details, and directions to the venue to help your out-of-town guests.
+The most important details are the wedding date, time, and location, but you’ll also want to add travel information, hotel details (especially if you've reserved a room block), rental car information (you can even share discount codes from rental car companies like Budget), and directions to the venue to help your out-of-town guests.
 Be as clear as possible to avoid confusion.

 When considering how to create a wedding website, remember that it’s an etiquette no-no to share your registry information on your wedding invitation, so your wedding website is the prime place to let guests know where you’ve registered and link to those retailers.
 You can also add other sections to your website, from allowing your guests to search for flight information and RSVP directly from your website, to asking your friends and family to submit song requests for the reception.